telent/nnpp/README.md

 - the DHT also to be interrogable via the DNS protocol

 # Node

+A node corresponds more or less with a user.
+It may run on hardware they have at home (the Freedom Box vision) or on shared server/virtual server space somewhere.
+Or even on a smartphone (this may not be a good idea if you're going to lose the phone).
+Basically, anywhere with an Internet connection.

 Each NNPP node is an HTTP origin server and a proxy which will cache resources from neighbours.
 "Neighbours" are typically resources